vicpaton/vicpaton/README.md

 ### Hi there, I'm Victor 👋
-I'm a Master student at Heidelberg University, welcome to my repo!
+I'm aresearcher at Heidelberg University Hospital, welcome to my repo!
 If you have any suggestions, please reach out :D

 - About me: 🧗‍♂️ aficionado, 👨‍🍳 in my free time.
 Also all those 'basic' hobbies 📖🛩️🎶🏖️
-- 📫 How to reach me: victor.paton_gonzalez@stud.uni-heidelberg.de
+- 📫 How to reach me: victor.paton@uni-heidelberg.de
 - I speak :es: :gb: :fr: and I am learning :de:

 ## Some music :) 🔊